 A green check mark is displayed next to the customer's name in the representative console chat window to indicate the user is public portal authenticated.

-If the issue submission survey is enabled, your customer will be asked to select either a representative name or a specific type of issue, depending upon the settings your administrator has put in place.
+If the issue submission survey is enabled, your customer is asked to select either a representative name or a specific type of issue, depending upon the settings your administrator has configured.
 Your customer can also enter their name, company name, and a description of the problem.
 Your administrator optionally might include a Company Code field to help with issue tracking.

-Based on the method of session initiation, your customer will be placed either in the selected representative’s support queue or in the support queue for the team assigned to handle the selected issue, or your customer will join the specified presentation.
+Based on the method of session initiation, your customer is placed either in the selected representative’s support queue or in the support queue for the team assigned to handle the selected issue, or your customer joins the specified presentation.

 For your Apple iOS device customers, your iOS-configured support portal is a secure repository of public and private profiles you uploaded in the /login interface.
 Private profiles are only accessible if the representative has generated an iOS access key.

-If any customer notices are active for this site, they will be displayed in the Important Message section.
+If any customer notices are active for this site, they are displayed in the Important Message section.
 Notices can alert customers to broadly impacting IT outages for which no support may be needed at this time, thereby eliminating the need for the customer to join a support session unnecessarily.

 If a schedule is set for this public site and the current time is outside of the scheduled business hours, session start methods other than session keys are removed from the site, and a portal closed message displays.